Blog › Strategy

 Founder of EdgeLab.
 Five years of discretionary losses taught me to test everything — now I publish the strategies that survive.
 About me →

-Related: Buying the dip in QQQ: 23 years of evidence, net of costs · The Turnaround Tuesday strategy — rules and 23 years of backtest data · How many trading strategies do you need?
-The portfolio math
+Related: Buying the dip in QQQ: 23 years of evidence, net of costs · Does Connors' RSI(2) still work?
+We tested it on the Nasdaq · The Turnaround Tuesday strategy — rules and 23 years of backtest data